 Does your phone screen keep freezing up while you are doing something important on it?
 I have experienced it on one of my phones.
-Not to worry, I have a few tips you can use when your phone’s screen is unresponsive.
+Not to worry, I have a few tips you can use when your Android phone’s screen is unresponsive.

 The first thing you should try if your screen freezes is reboot the phone.
 All you have to do is hold down the power button and the volume down button at the same time for a while until the screen turns black.
 After a minute or more, restart your Android device.
 In many cases, the touch screen will return to normal.